meteor/meteor/README.md

 ### Action items for community

-1. Read the charter below and the [outlines](outlines.md).
+1. Read the charter below and the [outlines](outlines.md)
-2. Ask questions on the [forum thread](#).
+2. Ask questions on the [forum thread](#)
-2. Submit pull requests on the outlines to add things that are missing.
+2. Submit pull requests on the outlines to add things that are missing
-3. File issues here for serious problems or discussion.
+3. File issues here for serious problems or discussion

+### Action items for MDG

+1. Consider and respond to all community feedback
+2. Set up GitHub pages site with basic theme and structure
+2. Set up hooks to deploy PRs and branches

 ## Meteor Guide “Charter”